Seal of California: The geography of the Seal

 Although the waters were described in 1849 as being "of the Sacramento" and the mountains in the background as being "the snow-clad peaks of the Sierra Nevada", other, very early descriptions referred to the body of water as San Francisco Bay.
 In a letter to Lyon dated two days before the seal was approved by the convention, Garnett described the landscape as a "view of the Bay of San Francisco and its vessels", and in 1899, Garnett's brother referred to the mountain as Mount Diablo, supports Robert's view, if Minerva is placed in San Francisco and 'up' is toward the east.

 In 1928, due to the number of incorrect details that had appeared in the seal over the years, with the earliest being pointed out as in 1914), state printer Carroll H. Smith was authorized to prepare a new and correct seal.
 This seal was drawn by Los Angeles heraldic artist Marc J. Rowe who, among other corrections, narrowed the growing break in the mountains so that it appeared to be the Sacramento River, "fringed by snow-capped Sierra, and not an arm of San Francisco Bay, as the old seal made it appear".
 San Franciscans considered this change to be "a slight on their city in favor of Los Angeles".
 His design was not adopted as the official seal, although it was used by the State Printing Office.
 Nine years later, the 1937 standardized seal once again featured a widened gap of Golden Gate proportions, although it did keep Rowe's snow-capped Sierra Nevada that had replaced the barren foothills of previous editions of the seal.
 Both features have stayed in the official seal.

 The 1937 standardization came about when state employees, wishing to print the seal on blotters for the State Fair, could not find any official design of the seal.
 This prompted a new law (Statutes of California, 1937, chapter 380), which "established for the first time a definite pictured design with which the master die was 'substantially' to conform, and at the same time established the legality of all previous seals which were essentially the same as this one."

 The full color version, accepted as official, was created in 1978 by Jane Van Doren, Graphic Artist for the California State Printing Office (now the California Office of State Publishing).
 The location of the original painting is unknown.

-Popular Beliefs and Urban Legends
+Popular beliefs and urban legends

 Depiction of Fort Point

 In the 1937 standardized seal there is a building on the far left rear hill that has been interpreted in a variety of ways.
 The building, along with the break in the mountains, may have been added to give San Francisco Bay a stronger claim on its location being the landscape portrayed in the seal.
 This building first appeared in unofficial versions of the seal as early as 1875, and in most of these, the building was clearly meant to represent Fort Point in San Francisco.